ropitz/dataarc-demo/docs/dataarc-tool-help.rst

 * **Contextual results:**  All data records with concepts identified as second degree connections of the original matched concepts LESS the related results AND LESS the matched results

-It is important to note that related and contextual results are produced in the same manner for any combination of temporal, spatial, and keyword filters however when a concept filter is also added, then the related and contextual results will only apply to the selected concept(s).
+It is important to note that related and contextual results are produced in the same manner for any combination of temporal, spatial, and keyword filters.
+However, when a concept filter is also added, then the related and contextual results will only apply to the selected concept(s).
 Let's add a Concept Filter = Fishing to the filter example above.

 **Temporal filter (500-700 CE) AND Concept Filter (Fishing)**